pirate/wireguard-docs/README.md

 An incomplete, insecure userspace implementation of WireGuard written in Haskell (not ready for the public).

 - https://github.com/cloudflare/boringtun
-A compliant, working WireGuard implementation with the exact same API, written in Rust.
+A non-compliant, independent WireGuard implementation written in Rust (a separate fork written by CloudFlare).
 See https://blog.cloudflare.com/boringtun-userspace-wireguard-rust/

 - Platform-specific WireGuard apps